XanaduAI/randomized-measurements-circuit-cutting/README.md

 - `utils.py` Python script containing utility functions for constructing problem graphs to be input to QAOA for Max-Cut and building the corresponding quantum circuit.

-- `data\` Folder containing example output logs generated from above scripts.
+- `data/` Folder containing example output logs generated from above scripts.
 This data was used to generate the plots in the accompanying paper.

 ### Usage